Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 Full Glass Coverage Endorsements & the $0 Deductible Option

 Standard comprehensive coverage requires you to pay your deductible before insurance covers the rest.
-For many drivers, that deductible runs between $250 and $1,000 — which can make even a straightforward windshield replacement feel expensive.
+For many drivers, that deductible runs between $250 and $1,000 — and with 26% of customers now carrying deductibles of $1,000 or more, even a basic windshield replacement can feel expensive.
 That's where full glass coverage (also called a glass endorsement or glass deductible waiver) comes in.

 This optional add-on eliminates your deductible specifically for auto glass claims.
 You pay your regular annual premium for the endorsement, and in return, every windshield repair or replacement — including side windows and sunroofs — is covered at $0 out of pocket.